SoftUni-Internal/interactive-content/EN/01-Internet-Explained/08-Summary.md

 ## In this lesson you learned:

-- The **Internet** consists of thousands of computer networks that are connected with each other
+- The **Internet** consists of thousands of interconnected computer networks
     * establishes communication via protocols
     * uses packets as a transfer unit

 - **Packets** are chunks of a larger file
-    * they carry important information in their headers
+    * they carry essential information in their headers

 - An **IP address** is like a unique identification number
     * the previous version of IP (IPv4) is out of more combinations
     * the new version IPv6 is being used for new IP addresses
     * the DNS is used to give an IP address a recognizable name

 - **TCP and UDP** are both transfer protocols
     * TCP is more reliable as it performs more complex error checking and reorders packets
-    * UDP is lightweight and fast, but less secure than TCP
+    * UDP is lightweight and fast but less secure than TCP

-- The **OSI model** splits a communication process into 7 different layers
+- The **OSI model** splits a communication process into **seven** different **layers**
     * these layers range from the most low-level (physical layer) to the highest-level (application layer)

-- The Internet is built upon **cables and routers**
+- **cables and routers** are the groundwork of the Internet
-    * devices such as hubs, switches, and repeaters can be used to control the data flow
+    * devices, such as hubs, switches, and repeaters control the data flow
     * a Network Interface Card allows a computer to access the Internet

 ## In the next lesson you will learn: